A neighbor's word can bring death sentence in Iraq IS trials

 Still, the pressure is rising for executions to be carried out even more rapidly, including from Prime Minister Haider al-Abadi.
 Last month, 13 people accused of IS ties were hanged within three hours of the president ratifying the death documents — an unusually quick turnaround.

-The AP spoke to Ismail Saleh and two other Iraqis accused of being Islamic State group fighters who were sentenced to death, as well as to their families in and around the northern city of Mosul.
+The AP spoke to Ismail Saleh and two other Iraqis accused of Islamic State ties who were sentenced to death.

-Like nearly all the other defendants, all three denied ties to IS.
-Not all the details of their accounts could be independently confirmed, but their stories — which raise reasonable doubts over their guilt — were not closely examined in court before they were condemned to die, underscoring the system's weakness.
+Like nearly all other defendants, all three denied any ties.
+Not all the details of their accounts could be independently confirmed, but their stories — which raise reasonable doubts over their guilt — were not closely examined in court before they were condemned to die.

 The court heard an average of a dozen cases a day, most involving accused IS members.
 During those three days, the presiding judge, Suhail Abdullah Sahar, imposed at least 10 death sentences.